Choosing the right wood can make or break your carving project. I learned this when my first carved bowl cracked right down the middle.

 2. Butternut – Lightweight and Lovely

-I love butternut for relief carvings where I want some grain character without the difficulty of harder woods.
+I love butternut for relief carvings where I want grain character without difficulty.
+It’s becoming scarcer due to disease.

 3. Walnut – A Dark and Durable Classic

-When I want a carving to last generations, I reach for walnuts.
-It’s harder to work but worth the effort.
+When I want a carving to last generations, I reach for walnut.
+It’s harder to work but worth the effort for lasting pieces.

 4. Cherry – Smooth and Stable Hardwood